All scientific sessions

 Auditorium Richelieu

-2. da Vinci Single Port subcostal Esophagectomy – How to and first results?
+2. da Vinci Single Port subcostal Esophagectomy – How to and first result s?
+Jasmina Kuvendjiska (Germany)

-3. Cardia cancer – how to treat differently compared to esophageal adenocarcinoma?
+3. Cardia Cancer – how to treat different compared to esophageal AC?
+Andrés Francisco Navarrete Molina (Chile)

-4. Vision of Robot Assisted Cervical Esophagectomy (RACE)
+4. Vision of Robot Assisted Cervical Esophagectomy (RACE).
+Peter Grimminger (Germany)

-5. Results of the randomized prospective multi-center ROBOT-2 Trial of MIE vs RAMIE
+5. Results of the randomized prospective multi-center ROBOT-2 Trial of MIE vs RAMIE.
+Felix Berlth (Germany)

 Panel Chat/Q&A